 The three methods of indemnity are:

-Express Indemnity: A specific agreement in a contract that outlines the terms of the indemnity.
+Express Indemnity: A specific agreement in a contract that outlines the indemnity terms.

 Implied Indemnity: An indemnity that is not explicitly stated in a contract but implied by the contract’s circumstances.